 Occasionally, color images need to be converted into grayscale, black and white, images to make black and white print proofs, create an artistic effect, reduce file size, or make a duotone, etc.

 To convert a color image into a grayscale image:

-- 1. Open the image. - 2.
+- 1. Open the image (must be 24-bit). - 2.
 Click Convert on the Main Menu, then choose To 8-bit Grayscale from the drop-down menu.